-- 1. Embedded Summative Assignment: Write a two-page paper (New Roman Times 12 pt. font, single-spaced) summarizing the value to the church of one of the following books: Genesis, Exodus, Joshua, Psalms, or Isaiah.
-Indicate the historical context, genre, major theologies, and interpretive concerns of the book.
-The paper should indicate research using appropriate resources and tools.
-The paper should indicate good form and documentation using footnotes as needed.
+- 1. Summative Assignment: Write a minimum of a 500-word paper (New Roman Times 12 pt. font, can be single-spaced) summarizing the value to the church of one of the following OT books: Genesis, Exodus, Joshua, Psalms, or Isaiah.
+Using the format, similar to the class text, one will: Indicate the historical context, genre, major theologies, and interpretive concerns of the book.
+Here one will have to be concise and to the point making sure what one states is relevant to and category being discussed.
+The paper should indicate good research using appropriate resources and tools.
 Communicate how the book impacts the faith and life of the contemporary church.
-You may use any of the following presentation forms - 2.
-Discussion Boards (DB): Each person is to post their own discussion thread on each of the 10 areas.
-Then each student is to comment on at least two other person's posting during each given section.
+The paper should demonstrate good form and documentation using footnotes as needed per Turabian style.
+Grading Matric i.e. rubric is given below. - 2.
+Discussion Boards (DB): Each person is to post their own discussion thread on each of the 10 Discussion Forms.
+Then each student is to comment on at least one other person's posting during each given section to advance no credit being offered after 5 days late.

-NOTE: Discussion Boards -- A 2-point reduction for each day late will be assessed, with no credit being offered after 4 days late.
+NOTE: Discussion Boards -- A 2-point reduction for each day late will be assessed, with

-- 3. Quizzes (usually one per week) which are based upon reading of both the biblical text and class textbook, so read well, outline the book, noted key dates, geographical movement, key celebrations and events, who did what, etc. notes only can be used but the quizzes are timed - 4.
+- 3. Quizzes (usually one per week) which are based upon reading of biblical text and class textbook, and any handouts in folder on BB, so read well, outline the book, note key dates, geographical movements (where they stayed, historical events), key celebrations (i.e. Shavuot, Passover) and events, who did what, when and where etc. Notes can be used but only for the quizzes which are timed, points will be deducted. - 4.
 Midterm and Final Exam: Students will complete a midterm and a final exam.
 All late work will be assessed a deduction of 2pt. per day of the assignment's point value.
 Late work may not be penalized at the instructor's discretion in the event of a military deployment, medical emergency, death in the family, or other extenuating circumstances.